michaelarmstrong/SuperRecord/README.md

 SuperRecord
 ===================

-A **Swift CoreData extension** to bring some love and take the hassle out of common CoreData tasks.
+A **Swift CoreData Framework** consisting of several **Extensions** and Helpers to bring some love and take the hassle out of common CoreData tasks.

 ----------
 Each piece of functionality can be used independently and discreetly, so there is no need for a "buy in" to the whole project.
 For example, you could use your own `NSFetchedResultsController` or `NSManagedObjectContext` with any of the finders or even the `SuperFetchedResultsControllerDelegate`